 A blood meal is rich in nitrogen.
 Its NPK ratio is around 13-0-0.
 So, you should apply it at the beginning state of your tomato plant growth for the best result.
 Never apply this during the plants start flowering or fruiting.

-Blood meal fertilizer is available to your local gardening stores or online stores.
+Blood meal fertilizer is available at your local gardening stores or online stores.

-Too much nitrogen of blood meals may produce a leafy plant and fewer fruits.
+Too much nitrogen in blood meals may produce a leafy plant and fewer fruits.
 Besides, it may also burn your tomato plants.

 16. Cottonseed Meal Fertilizer for Tomatoes

-Cottonseed meal comes out as cotton manufacturing by-products.
+Cottonseed meal comes out as a cotton manufacturing by-product.
 It contains all the basic nutrients and minerals.
 The approximate NPK ratio of cottonseed meal is 7-3-2.

 This is a slow-release organic fertilizer that makes the soil acidic and good for tomato plants.
-Add 6 to 8 tablespoon of cottonseed meal per tomato plants at the beginning of the tomato growing stage.
+Add 6 to 8 tablespoons of cottonseed meal per tomato plant at the beginning of the tomato growing stage.

-Before apply this confirm your fertilizer is Non-GMO and pesticide-free.
+Before applying this, confirm your fertilizer is Non-GMO and pesticide-free.

 17. Blackstrap Molasses for Tomatoes

-It tastes mildly sweet which increases the sweetness of fruits and produce more flavorful tomatoes.
+It tastes mildly sweet, which increases the sweetness of fruits and produces more flavorful tomatoes.
 Besides, it helps to prevent some pests and fungal diseases as well as the splitting of tomatoes.

 Molasses dilute in the water easily and reach the plant roots earlier.
 As a result, it can feed the tomato plants faster.